-In a few moments, all of us will be asked to renew our baptismal promises.
+In a few moments, the candidate(s) for baptism will be asked to make baptismal promises and then all of us will be asked to renew our baptismal promises.
 The questions that make up the baptismal promises are taken from the Apostles Creed, and the last of these questions asks, "Do you believe in the resurrection of the body and life everlasting?"
 This question is not about the resurrection of Jesus' body; that comes in an earlier question: "Do you believe in Jesus Christ ... who was born of the Virgin Mary, was crucified died and was buried, rose from the dead, and is now seated at the right hand of the Father?"
 No this last question about the resurrection of the body refers not to Jesus' body, but to our body.
 Nevertheless, there is a connection between the two.